DefinitionThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Usually in chronic renal failure, haemodialysis patients or kidney transplant patients.
-The existence of pseudoporphyria (in dialysis) has been questioned, as some authors have been able to demonstrate an increase in plasma porphyrins (uroporphyrin) in almost all dialysis patients.
+Mostly in chronic renal insufficiency, hemodialysis patients or kidney transplant patients.
+The existence of pseudoporphyria (in dialysis) has been questioned, as some authors have succeeded in demonstrating an increase in plasma porphyrins (uroporphyrin) in almost all dialysis patients.

-Triggered by drugs such as amiodarone, nalidixic acid, diuretics (especially furosemide, bumetanide, thiazides) DADPS, tetracyclines, isotretinoin, 5-fluorouracil, St. John's wort, Ciclosporin A, naproxen (most common drug trigger, manifestation often several months after the start of therapy) is described.
+Triggering by drugs such as amiodarone, nalidixic acid, diuretics (especially furosemide, bumetanide, thiazides) DADPS, tetracyclines, isotretinoin, 5-fluorouracil, St. John's wort, Ciclosporin A, naproxen (most frequent drug trigger, manifestation often only several months after the start of therapy) and voriconazole has been described.

-Intensive UV-exposure (solariums) is also discussed as a triggering co-factor.
+Intensive UV exposure (solariums) is also the subject of discussion as a triggering co-factor.

 Clinical featuresThis section has been translated automatically.